Brexit brinkmanship: Johnson says prepare for no-deal, cancels trade talks

 Main sticking points remain fishing and the so-called level playing field - rules aimed at stopping a country gaining a competitive advantage over a trade partner.

-Additional reporting by Michael Holden and Kate Holton in London, Gabriela Baczynska and John Chalmers in Brussels, Kirsti Knolle in Berlin and Michel Rose in Paris; Writing by Guy Faulconbridge; Editing by Mark Heinrich
+Additional reporting by Michael Holden, Elizabeth Piper and Kate Holton in London, Gabriela Baczynska and John Chalmers in Brussels, Kirsti Knolle in Berlin and Michel Rose in Paris; Writing by Guy Faulconbridge; Editing by Mark Heinrich and Toby Chopra

 Our Standards: The Thomson Reuters Trust Principles.